 Last year I caught four bands, an Elvis impersonator and a Native American drum circle and I only walked for a few minutes.

-If you want to party with the runners themselves, check out the 27th Mile Post-Party at The Venue after the race on Saturday afternoon.
+If you want to party with the runners themselves, check out the 27th Mile Post-Party after the races are done for the day.

 Individuals and groups come out to help with the marathon in a big way and their energy adds so much to the atmosphere of the event.